-Orchestra North UX Artists
+Orchestra North Artists

 Canadian violinist Yolanda Bruno has been praised for her "total control of her instrument with infinite variety in the sound palette" (La Presse) and was recently named on CBC’s 30 Hot Canadian Classical Musicians Under 30.

 Yolanda has performed across North America and Europe including solos with the Montreal Symphony Orchestra, Orchestre Métropolitain, the Orchestra of the Americas and the London Mozart Players.
 She has appeared in festivals including the Montreal Chamber Music Festival, the Ottawa Chamberfest, Toronto Summer Music Festival, the BBC Proms and the International Musicians’ Seminar Prussia Cove.
 Yolanda’s performances have been broadcast on CBC Radio 2, ICI Musique as well as on BBC Radio 3.
 A devoted chamber musician, Yolanda has collaborated with Pinchas Zukerman, Menahem Pressler, Paul Lewis and Levon Chilingirian.

 Yolanda launched The Wild Swans album with longtime duo-partner, pianist Isabelle David, in 2019.
 The disc features music steeped in story-telling written by eleven women composers, and includes premiere recordings by Alexina Louie and a new commission from Kelly-Marie Murphy by Yolanda and cellist Carmen Bruno.
 The project was funded by over 140 contributors through a Kickstarter campaign.